Crowley: This isn't Wall Street, this is Hell! We have a little something called integrity!

 Too Cool to Live: Gordon Walker, Azazel, Ash, Henriksen, Pamela, Anna, Ellen, Rufus, Bobby, Benny, Kevin, Charlie, Ramiel, Death, Crowley, Gabriel, and Lucifer.

 True Art Is Angsty: Granted, there's funny and there's Breather Episodes scattered here and there, but try sitting through an episode like "What Is And What Should Never Be?"
 It's widely considered to be a truly fantastic episode, yet it's forty minutes worth of pure pain.

-What an Idiot: Minor character Garth, a hunter we only hear on the phone with Bobby asking him for advice on a vampire case in season 6.
+Minor character Garth, a hunter we only hear on the phone with Bobby asking him for advice on a vampire case in Season 6.
 Bobby tells him to call the FBI to handle it, but Garth calls Bobby's fake FBI number instead.
 We finally meet Garth in a Season 7 episode and it seems he really is that stupid in person, although even Garth thought the victim of the week was an idiot for selling her soul.
-As of Season 8, Garth seems to have ground a few dozen levels, stepping into Bobby's shoes and edging away from this and into Bunny-Ears Lawyer territory.
+As of Season 8, Garth seems to have Took a Level in Badass, stepping into Bobby's shoes and edging away from this and into Bunny-Ears Lawyer territory.

 Continuity Lock-Out: Given that little to no effort is made to explain what the hell's going on to any new viewers, it seems as though you're expected to have already watched the TV show and just know these things.
 God forbid someone decides to try Supernatural out through the anime first.
 Particularly bad in the first episode, which jumps right into a side hunt without laying out the main characters' backgrounds and why there are flaming women on the ceilings.